-After a while using Kubernetes, I tried to improve the cluster and try to use all the features from the cloud provider.
-The following guide is an improvement of the post Kubernetes cluster with Autoscaling on AWS.
+After a while using Kubernetes, I tried to improve the cluster and try to use all the features from the cloud provider such as the autoscaling groups and multiple availability zones.

 The environment

-- Autoscaling groups for the workes for each availability zone (
+• Autoscaling groups for the workes for each availability zone (zone-a, zone-b, zone-c).

 1. Edit the instance group (node groups)

-First, you need to add proper tags to the instance group and the workers nodes to allow the Cluster-Autoscaler can auto-discovered.
+First, you need to add proper tags to the instance group and to the worker's nodes to allow the Cluster-Autoscaler can auto-discovered.

 Add the following cloud labels: